Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Introduction

-Results show that group behaviour is the strongest driver of individual cooperation, regardless of whether the bot is labelled as human or AI, or of its strategy.
+Results show that group behaviour is the strongest predictor of individual cooperation, regardless of whether the bot is labelled as human or AI, or of its strategy.
 Differences among the bots' cooperation strategies were small to negligible, and the one-shot Prisoner’s Dilemma revealed no systematic differences by label or strategy concerning norm persistence.
 Across all conditions, post-task norm perceptions and expectations were closely aligned, and contributions followed the same behavioural regularities: responsiveness to others’ contributions, inertia in individual behaviour, and a gradual decline over time.
-Together, these results point to a form of normative equivalence, where the same processes that sustain cooperation among humans operate unchanged when an AI-labelled agent is introduced to the group.
-This conclusion advances research on human–AI interaction by providing group-level evidence that cooperative norms extend seamlessly to artificial partners.
-When social presence and communication are minimal, behavioural signals and shared expectations, rather than categorical identity cues, govern cooperation.
-The study thereby establishes a theoretical and methodological baseline for future work that introduces adaptive, communicative, or higher-presence AI agents to test when and how this equivalence breaks.
+A formal equivalence test further indicated that any effect of the agent label on contributions was smaller than ±5 tokens (5\% of the endowment).
+Together, these results point to a pattern of bounded normative equivalence: under anonymous aggregate group feedback, labelling one group member as AI did not detectably alter cooperation or norm-related outcomes.
+This study advances research on human–AI interaction in two ways.
+First, it provides group-level evidence for this equivalence in repeated interaction, complementing dyadic work on algorithm aversion.
+Second, it identifies the informational structure of the setting as a plausible boundary condition: when feedback is aggregated, individual actions are difficult to attribute, diluting the identity cues that might otherwise trigger differentiation.
+Because many real collective settings share this opacity, this boundary condition is itself informative.
+Future work should test whether label effects re-emerge when the AI's behaviour is individually identifiable, or when agents are more adaptive, communicative, or socially present.
 Practical implications for the design of AI systems in teams and institutions suggest that transparent, norm-consistent behaviour may foster social integration more effectively than anthropomorphic design or human-like labelling.